pacha/spekulatio-old/README.md

 ==========

 Spekulatio is a very simple and flexible static site generator.
-It takes a folder of content files, which can be written using RestructuredText, JSON or YAML, and a folder of HTML templates, and generates a site by combining them.
+It takes a folder of content files, which can be written using RestructuredText, Markdown, JSON or YAML, and a folder of HTML templates, and generates a site by combining them.

 For example, if you pass the following file structure:
 ```